cryptopunksnotdead/programming-cryptopunks/08_composite.md

-## Planet of the Apes - Platium Elite Circle
+## Planet of the Apes - Platinum Elite Circle

 Let's try a bigger batch
 featuring an exclusive set of all twenty-four apes.